CodinGame/Contribute-Help/pages/basics/puzzles.md

 Most puzzles in the **Practice** section are In/Out puzzles.
 You're given a problem, inputs to read in the stdin, and our system expects your program to print the requested answer in stdout, depending on the inputs.

-An In/Out puzzle contains a statement, the default code, and test cases.
+An In/Out puzzle contains a statement, a default code, and test cases.
 It is also defined by tags and a difficulty from easy to very hard.

 ## Test Cases and Validators